Contesting a Will (Start to Finish)

 Free Call: 1800 960 156

-Your lawyer will tell you all about the law of contested estates and whether or not you have a good case.
+An experienced lawyer will tell you without delay whether or not you have a good case.
 He or she will determine for you whether you are 'eligible' to claim and then whether or not you have 'need' for provision out of the estate.
-If the answer is “yes” you will discuss what the best approach would be to try and settle the claim you are considering.
+If the answer is “yes” you will discuss the best approach and try and settle the claim you are proposing.
 Sometimes it is preferable for you to try and negotiate with family members without a solicitor.
 Other times you may ask the solicitor to try and settle the claim for you.
 Many cases are settled without the need to commence proceedings.

 Trying to settle.